franzpoeschel/picongpu/docs/source/usage/plugins/binningPlugin.rst

-``<axisName>_bin_edges``    Mesh        The edges of the bins of an axis in SI units ``<axisName>_units``        Mesh        The units of an axis ``reduceCounter``           Iteration   Reduction operations per dump period ``timeAveragingEnabled``    Series      If time averaging of dumps is enabled
+``<axisName>_bin_edges``    Mesh        The edges of the bins of an axis in SI units ``<axisName>_units``        Mesh        The units of an axis ``reduceCounter``           Iteration   Reduction operations per dump period
 =========================== =========== ==========================================================

 Reduction